tryffel/jellycli/readme.md

 * C:\Users\<user>\AppData\Roaming\jellycli\jellycli.yaml

 See config.sample.yaml for more info and up-to-date version of config file.

+When Jellycli upgrades existing config file to new version, some values, especially new boolean have default value 'false', even when the value should be true.
+Be sure to check those values after upgrading application.

 Configuration file location is also visible in help page.
 You can use multiple config files by providing argument: